XSPECT on-board XPoSat: Calibration and First Results

+Since Si-based X-ray detectors are sensitive to optical light, each detector has an aluminised Polyimide optical light blocking filter placed below the respective collimators.
+Out of the sixteen detectors, one detector is covered by a Tantalum sheet of $500~\mu$m, to block soft X-rays and to obtain the local particle background, which mainly consists of Galactic Cosmic Rays (GCRs).
+Under ideal conditions, the data from two different FOVs, along with that from the blocked detector, can give a direct estimate of the background.
+More details can be found in Section~2.2 of [\citenum{rkrish2025}].
+Table~\ref{tab:dettype} summarizes the different detectors along with their FOVs.

-\xsp operates in photon counting mode where an X-ray/particle interaction event may produce more than 1 sample above a threshold.
-The details (viz. time\footnote{With a resolution of 1~ms.}, energy, detector and split flag\footnote{The default value of split flag is 0, and is set to 1 whenever the previous and the present sample are above threshold.}) of each sample above the threshold are recorded into data `packets'.
+\xsp operates in photon counting mode where an X-ray/particle interaction event may produce more than one sample above a pre-defined threshold.
+The details (viz. time, energy, detector ID, and split flag) of each sample above the threshold are recorded into data `packets'.
+The time stamping has a resolution of 1~ms. The split flag, an indicator of split events (see Section~\ref{sec:sinevt}), has a default value of 0, and is set to 1 whenever the previous and the present sample are above threshold.
 The packet duration is nominally 512~ms during source observations.
 However, while observing bright sources such as Sco~X-1, \xsp is operated in the lowest integration time mode of 256~ms packets, to maximize its count-rate handling capacity.
 The analog processing, digitisation, power conditioning, and data transfer with spacecraft interfaces is handled by the electronics package of \xsp.
 Further details on the \xsp instrument and its configuration can be found in our separate communication [\citenum{rkrish2025}].

 The raw payload and spacecraft data (Level~0) downloaded at the ground stations is received at the Payload Operation Center (POC) at Space Astronomy Group, URSC where it is processed by automated pipelines to generate higher level (Level~1 and Level~2) scientific products [\citenum{rkrish2025}], and sent to the Indian Space Science Data Centre (ISSDC) for archival and dissemination.